 The Lost Patrol downloads

-Do you have trouble running this game?
-Read the guide
+Do you have trouble running this game on Windows?
+Read this guide.

-DOS Games can't run on Windows.
-You need an emulator such as DOSbox and/or a front-end like D-Fend Reloaded.
-Follow these instructions to run DOS games on Windows systems.
+DOS games can't run on Windows.
+You need a DOS emulator like DOSbox or D-Fend Reloaded.
+Follow these instructions to run DOS games on Windows 10 or later systems.

-The Lost Patrol reviews
+The Lost Patrol review

 Input: keyboard, mouse